VIN-y/MissChanger/README.md

 ## Assembly

-BOM, STLs, and instructions for each version of are in their associated sub-folder in the [STLs and Instructions](./STLs%20and%20Instructions) folder.
+BOM, STLs, and instructions for each version of are in their associated sub-folder in the [STL_Config_Instructions](./STL_Config_Instructions) folder.

 ## Software

 The plugin for MissChanger is a fork of [klipper-toolchanger](https://github.com/viesturz/klipper-toolchanger), for [Tapchanger](https://github.com/viesturz/tapchanger), and it is available via GitHub at [VIN-y/klipper-toolchanger](https://github.com/VIN-y/klipper-toolchanger).
-Installation and configuration steps are outlined in the [STLs and Instructions](./STLs%20and%20Instructions) folder.
+Installation and configuration steps are outlined in the [STL_Config_Instructions](./STL_Config_Instructions) folder.
+Sample config files and their descriptions are also available in the folder.

-Sample config files and their descriptions are available in the [Software](./Software) folder.
 MissChanger deviate greatly from the design of Tapchanger and Draftshift (Stealthchanger); thus, it's config files are not compatible upstream.

 Other recommended software: